portabletext/portabletext/README.md

 ### Custom blocks

-Custom blocks is typically images, code blocks, tables, video embeds, or any data structure.
+Custom blocks is typically images (for inline images, see the marks section), code blocks, tables, video embeds, or any data structure.
 Custom blocks should be given a `_type`.

 Examples of custom blocks: